NannyML/nannyml/docs/datasets/multiclass.rst

 There are also three auxiliarry columns that are helpful but not used by the monitored model:

 - `identifier`: A unique number referencing each new customer.
-This is very useful for joining the target results on the analysis dataset when we want to compare estimated with realized performace.
+This is very useful for joining the target results on the analysis dataset, when we want to :ref:`compare estimated with realized performace.<compare_estimated_and_realized_performance>`.
 - `timestamp`: A date column informing us of the date the prediction was made.
 - `partition`: The partition column tells us which :term:`Data Period` each row comes from.